Netflix/OpenVPCal/README.md

    </td>
   </tr>
   <tr>
-   <td><code>EXPORT LUT FOR ACESCCT</code>
+   <td><code>EXPORT LUT FOR ACESCCT In/Out</code>
    </td>
    <td>It modifies the calibration LUT export so that the LUT expects ACEScct input and produces a calibrated ACEScct output.
-The user will have to apply the color space conversion and EOTF  transform from ACEScct to Target independently
+The user will have to apply the colour space conversion and EOTF transform from ACEScct to Target independently
    </td>
   </tr>
   <tr>
    <td><code>EXPORT LUT FOR ACESCCT IN / TARGET OUT</code>
    </td>
-   <td>It modifies the calibration LUT export so that the LUT expects ACEScct input and produces a calibrated target output (with both the color space and EOTF transform to target applied).
+   <td>It modifies the calibration LUT export so that the LUT expects ACEScct input and produces a calibrated target output (with both the colour space and EOTF transform to target applied).
    </td>
   </tr>
   <tr>